cea-hpc/modules/doc/source/module.rst

  The tag abbreviation definition set in :envvar:`MODULES_TAG_ABBREV` environment variable supersedes the default configuration set in :file:`modulecmd.tcl` script.

  .. only:: html

+    .. versionadded:: 4.7

+.. envvar:: MODULES_TAG_COLOR_NAME

+ Specifies the tag names or abbreviations whose graphical rendering should be applied over themselves instead of being applied over the name of the module they are attached to.
+Value of :envvar:`MODULES_TAG_COLOR_NAME` is a colon-separated list of module tag names or abbreviation strings.

+ When a select graphic rendition is defined for a tag name or a tag abbreviation string, it is applied over the module name associated with the tag and tag name or abbreviation is not displayed.
+When listed in :envvar:`MODULES_TAG_COLOR_NAME` environment variable, a tag name or abbreviation is displayed and select graphic rendition is applied over it.

+ The definition set in :envvar:`MODULES_TAG_COLOR_NAME` environment variable supersedes the default configuration set in :file:`modulecmd.tcl` script.

+ .. only:: html